 - Change your vocabulary.
 “Diet” implies a specific time period, something with an end-date, whereas “eating healthy” is a lifelong habit.

 - Plan your meals ahead.
 Waiting until you are hungry to plan your meal will likely result in you eating the first thing that crosses your path, and that, more often than not, will be something unhealthy.
 You may want to consider packing your own lunch or carrying a healthy meal replacement option.
 Substituting 1 meal per day with Nutribar is useful for preventing weight gain and can help with long-term weight maintenance.

 - Chill out.
 Stress and anxiety can trigger cravings for sweet, salty and high-fat foods because they stimulate the brain to release pleasure chemicals to reduce tension.

 - Don’t skip breakfast.
-Eating breakfast is one of the most common behaviors amongst people who are successful at maintaining weight loss.
-In fact, one study found that almost 80% of people who maintained a 30lb weight loss for a year or more, said they ate breakfast every day.
+Eating breakfast is one of the most common behaviours amongst people who are successful at maintaining weight loss.
+In fact, one study found that almost 80% of people who maintained a 30 lb weight loss for a year or more, said they ate breakfast every day.

 - Be mindful of how many calories you eat and how many you burn.
 If you eat as many calories as you burn, you’ll maintain your weight.
 If your calorie intake is higher than your calorie expenditure, you’ll gain weight.

 - Eat lots of low-fat protein.
 Protein can help reduce your appetite and promote fullness.